Posted on 8 Comments

 Colored Hair

 Shampoo soap bar users report more time between full permanent dye treatments – unless their roots grow faster!
+We even get “complaints” of customers dye their roots more often due to faster hair growth.
+But yet, their older dyed hair retains the permanent color longer.

 Less Products